If you have questions, contact us at 888-688-1885 (toll-free), 906-813-4035 (text or call), or email firstname.lastname@example.org.

 Orientation week is a great way for your student to meet new students and make friends.
-On top of that, we have more than 220 student organizations they can get involved with, as well as weekly campus events, activities, intramural sports, and varsity athletics that bring students from across campus together.
+On top of that, we have more than 240 student organizations they can get involved with, as well as weekly campus events, activities, visual and performing arts ensembles and events, intramural sports, and varsity athletics that bring students from across campus together.

-You'll come to campus for Orientation and move-in.
+Many families come to campus for Move-in Weekend.
 In October we have Family Weekend, and in November students usually go home for a week at Thanksgiving, then again for three weeks in December and January over semester break.
 In February we have Winter Carnival, which is a must-see for most families.
 In March students have a week for Spring Break, and in early May they're home for the summer.
 Check out the academic calendar for specific dates.

 Michigan Tech provides students with services to help them adjust to college life.
-The Wahtera Center for Student Success is a resource to help students succeed—starting from when they first arrive on campus for Orientation.
+The Wahtera Center for Student Success offers resources to help students succeed—starting from when they first arrive on campus for Orientation, participation in the ExSEL Program, free Learning Centers, and more.
 Wahtera Center staff help students identify mentoring and tutoring opportunities to help with the academic transition.

 Parents are encouraged to join the Michigan Tech Parents Facebook Group.
-It's a parent-administered closed group to actively engage in various discussion topics, post questions for one another, and share stories about their Huskies.
+This parent-administered closed group allows parents to actively engage in various discussion topics, post questions for one another, and share stories about your Huskies.

 Michigan Tech is a residential campus—meaning most students drive eight to 10 hours to get here—so students are around on weekends.
 Most students find it easy to make friends and get involved.
-Many students choose to live in Theme Communities within the residence halls as a way to connect with students who have shared interests.
+Many students choose to live in Theme Communities within the residence halls, or join student organizations to get involved and connect with students who have shared interests.

 Houghton is a college town which, along with its sister city of Hancock, has a population of around 12,000.
-The community is welcoming to students and features coffee houses, locally owned restaurants, world-class shows at the Rozsa Center for the Performing Arts, outdoor activities on trails and water, the Outdoor Adventure Program, and houses of worship.
-Learn more about living in Houghton.
+The community is welcoming to students and features coffee houses, locally owned restaurants, world-class shows at the Rozsa Center for the Performing Arts, outdoor activities on trails, water, and snow, the Outdoor Adventure Program, and houses of worship.
+Learn more about life in Houghton.